Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 Romans 6:6-7 – The flesh "will not die a natural death.
 You must crucify it by refusing to be controlled by it"

 >'I have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself up for me.'
 (Galatians 2:20)

+How:
+>'But I say, walk by the Spirit, and you will not carry out the desire of the flesh.
+For the desire of the flesh is against the Spirit, and the Spirit against the flesh; for these are in opposition to one another, in order to keep you from doing whatever you want.
+But if you are led by the Spirit, you are not under the Law.'
+(Galatians 5:16-18)
+- connect to